A Whole Wheat Spinach, Onion and Roasted Red Pepper Bread recipe that is so moist and delicious that you forget it’s healthy

 - 1/2 cup cheddar diced into small pieces

-- In a medium size bowl, combine water, honey, 1 teaspoon of salt and sprinkle yeast over the top.
-Let set for 15 minutes to foam.
-Whisk in 2 tablespoons of olive oil, and then sift in 1 cup of the whole wheat flour and mix until combined.
+- In a medium-size bowl, combine the water, honey, and 1 teaspoon of salt.
+Whisk together and then sprinkle the yeast over the top.
+Let it sit for 10 to 15 minutes to foam.
+Whisk in 2 tablespoons of olive oil, and 1 cup of whole wheat flour and mix until combined.
 Set aside for 45-60 minutes or until it has a sponge-like texture.

-- Meanwhile, in a medium skillet, heat 2 tablespoons of olive oil and saute onions until tender, about 5 minutes.
-Add peppers, thyme, garlic and 1 teaspoon of salt.
+- Meanwhile, in a medium-sized skillet, heat 2 tablespoons of butter and saute the onions and peppers until tender, about 5 minutes.
+Add the thyme, garlic, and 1 teaspoon of salt.
 Stir in the spinach and cook until the spinach is soft.
 Pour the lemon juice over the mixture.
 Drain the spinach mixture in a colander set over a bowl to catch the drippings.

-- In a large bowl, add two cups sifted whole wheat flour.
-Make a well and pour the spongy mixture into the well.
-Knead for 10 minutes, adding enough of the cooking liquid to make it pliable yet firm.
-Transfer to the oiled bowl and cover with plastic wrap.
+- In a large bowl, add two cups of all-purpose flour.
+Make a well and pour the sponge mixture into the well.
+Knead for 10 minutes, adding enough of the cooking liquid to make it pliable yet firm (see notes).
+The dough will be very stiff but not craggy.
+Transfer to a large oiled bowl and cover with plastic wrap.
 Let rise for 2 hours.
+The dough doesn't rise substantially at this phase.

-- Add cheddar cheese and mix for 1 minute.
-Add spinach mixture and sprinkle with remaining 1/2 cup whole wheat flour.
+- Add the diced cheddar cheese and spinach mixture together.
+The dough is still stiff and I found that pressing my fingers into the dough as you would with foccacia was helpful.
+Sprinkle with the remaining 1/2 cup of all-purpose flour.
 Mix together quickly.
-Dough will be moist and loose.
-Don’t knead again.
-Form into an oblong loaf and place the dough on a well oiled or parchment paper-lined baking sheet.
+Don't knead again.
+Form into an oblong loaf and place the dough on a well-oiled or parchment paper-lined baking sheet.
 Cover lightly with plastic wrap and let proof for 1 hour.

 - Preheat oven to 375 degrees F. Bake the bread for 20 minutes.
 Reduce oven temperature to 350 degrees F and bake for another 30 minutes.
-Cover last 10 minutes with aluminum foil if bread gets to brown.
+Cover last 10 minutes with aluminum foil if the bread gets too brown.

 Breads using Summer Bounty